 - Submit official scores from the Graduate Records Exam (GRE)

-- Be a certified teacher
+- Be a licensed teacher

 - Have a master’s degree with an emphasis in reading or literacy from a regionally accredited institution, including: